-Students receive one SLP point per hour of service through participation in ACTS-sponsored events (ACTS-sponsored events include only those published in Points of Interest) with a limit of five points per quarter and a HBU career limit of 10 community service points.
-In addition to 10 community service points, students can earn an optional 30 points upon full completion of a Service-Learning Internship (see information on next page).
+Students receive one CLW credit per hour of service through participation in ACTS-sponsored events published in Community Life and Worship magazine.
+Students can also earn 30 CLW credits upon completion of an internship (see information on next page).
 To sign up, or for more information, visit the ACTS Office (located in the M.D.
-Anderson Student Center), call 281-649-3393, or e-mail jshaffer@hbu.edu.
+Anderson Student Center), call 281-649-3034, or e-mail jshaffer@hbu.edu.